SatLayer Overview

 Last updated

-Think of SatLayer as a marketplace where we connect Bitcoin restakers, BVS developers and Operators to bring crypto-economically secured services to life.
+Think of SatLayer as a marketplace where we connect Bitcoin restakers, BVS developers and node operators to bring cryptoeconomically secured services to life.

-BTC restakers enhance economic security by depositing and staking their Bitcoin assets, delegating them to Operators.
-If an Operator acts maliciously, these assets face the risk of being slashed, reinforcing crypto-economic security.
-In exchange, restakers earn rewards.
+Bitcoin restakers enhance cryptoeconomic security by depositing and restaking their Bitcoin assets, delegating them to node operators.
+If a node operator acts maliciously, these assets face the risk of being slashed, reinforcing cryptoeconomic security.
+In exchange, Bitcoin restakers earn rewards.
+Bitcoin restakers can currently restake wrapped Bitcoin and specific Bitcoin LSTs through the SatLayer Staking App.

-Bitcoin Validated Services (BVS)'s developers can address the cold-start problem—where new services and protocols are initially insecure—by launching services secured through SatLayer using staked BTC.
-These services, called Bitcoin Validated Services (BVS), derive their security from the amount of BTC backing them (i.e staked BTC).
+Bitcoin Validated Services (BVS) developers can address the cold-start problem—where new services and protocols are initially insecure—by launching services secured through SatLayer using staked Bitcoin.
+These services, called Bitcoin Validated Services (BVS), derive their security from the amount of Bitcoin backing them (i.e staked Bitcoin).

-Operators are responsible for deploying and running BVS by ensuring a stable connection to the network, a secure execution environment, and adequate hardware specifications.
-In exchange for providing the hardware, computing resources, and expertise required to operate the BVS, Operators take a portion of the rewards as their fee.
+Node operators are responsible for running nodes to validate BVSes, using stakes delegated to them by Bitcoin restakers.
+In exchange for providing the validation service, computing resources, and expertise required to run the node operator software required for validation, these node operators take a portion of the rewards as their fee.

-In addition, operators can choose which BVS applications to secure where their fees increase and decrease based on their selection.
-As a permission-less system, SatLayer does not dictate how much stake, or how many BVSs, an operator needs.
-The market will decide which BVSs gain the most support, and which operators can win the trust and delegation of re-stakers.
+In addition, node operators can choose which BVS applications to secure where their fees increase and decrease based on their selection.
+As a permissionless protocol, SatLayer does not dictate how much stake, or how many BVSes a node operator needs to secure.
+The market will decide which BVSes gain the most support by way of validation, and which node operators can win the trust and delegation of Bitcoin restakers.

 This structure creates a financial incentive for node operators to behave responsibly, as they risk losing their collateral and assets if malicious behavior is detected.
-Meanwhile, stakers are motivated to deploy assets with trustworthy operators and monitor for potential risks.
+Meanwhile, restakers are motivated to deploy assets with trustworthy node operators and monitor for potential risks.

 In practice, slashing conditions for a real-world BVS are likely complex and often require cryptographic proof of malicious activity.
 Slashes are validated and executed on-chain.
 Thus, developers must ensure that (a) slashing remains affordable to execute to deter unchecked malicious activity, and (b) slashing is secure against misuse to prevent false triggers.

-By accepting the risks associated with slashing, stakers earn rewards as defined by the BVS developers.
+By accepting the risks associated with slashing, restakers earn rewards as defined by the BVS developers, distributed through the SatLayer ecosystem.
 These rewards may come from the BVS’s native tokens or other specified assets.